alvarobello33/Bitcoin_Blockchain_Scraper/README.md

 A Java-based application that connects to a Bitcoin node to provide detailed information about the Bitcoin network.
 With this tool, you can search for specific blocks and transactions, view network statistics, and much more.

+**Important**: In order to use the Features of this application, you will need to use a Bitcoin Node connection.

 <br>

 ---